Vandivier/ladderly-3/src/pages/blog/2024-08-04-no-cover-letters.md

 ## Existing Research

+**_TODO: ADD CONSENSUS RESULTS HERE_**

 ## An Original Contribution

 John Vandivier is the founder and lead maintainer of Ladderly.io and in 2024 he conducted a job search from May through early August.
-He censored and open sourced his job search data here, and it provides useful insight into the question of the return on investment to resume optimization compared to other activities.
+He censored and open sourced his job search data and it provides useful insight into the topic of the current article.

-TODO (I think no significant connection between resume and rate of interview)
+Specifically, his data showed no significant correlation between different resume versions and the attainment of an interview.

+The data can be found here and the analytical script used for the above regression table can be found here.

-A caveat in this data is that even the earliest version of the resume could be describe as fair in quality, without obvious grammatical errors or similar issues.
+A caveat in this result is that even the earliest version of the resume could be describe as fair in quality, without obvious grammatical errors, major ATS parsing issues, or other major issues.
 So the fact that the variation in resume version did not correlate with outcomes does not mean that resume quality has no impact, but it does mean that once you have a fairly high quality resume, fine-tuning it into an ultra-high quality resume has negligible return, which is exactly applicable to the discussion of whether a resume should be optimized per job post or simply at the level of the job family or role.

+Notably, although the effect was insignificant, it was also positive and small, which is consistent with the idea that a larger study with many rows of data may indeed find some small positive effect.
+It is also consistent with the idea that fine tuning the resume for each job post is not an optimal use of time and effort.

 ## Edge Cases